 Get Pre-Approved For A Mortgage

 The next step as a first-time homebuyer is to get pre-approved for a mortgage.
-A pre-approval letter from a lender will give you a clear idea of how much you can borrow and make your offer more attractive to sellers.
+A pre-approval letter from a lender gives the seller confidence in how much you can borrow.
+This is what can make your offer more attractive to sellers.
 As a real estate agent, I will be more than happy to help you find a lender that suits your needs.
 I have hand selected a few lenders to work with that have been exceptional in past transactions.
 If you wish to read up on some of the most common types of home loans, check out my page Home Loan Types.

 Search For Properties

 As a first-time homebuyer, it’s essential to search for properties that match your criteria.
-Make a list of what you’re looking for in a home, such as location, number of bedrooms and bathrooms, and must-have amenities.
+I will have my clients start by developing a list of what you’re looking for in a home.
+This will include must-haves, such as location, number of bedrooms and bathrooms, and must-have amenities.
+And nice-to-have items, such as wood flooring, or a office space.
 This will streamline your search and help you find properties that meet your needs.
 I will also be happy to help you with this step, showing you properties that match your requirements and budget.

 Get An Inspection

 Another important step as a first-time homebuyer is to make sure to have the property inspected by a professional home inspector.
 This will give you a full understanding of the condition of the property and prevent any future issues.
 Follow this link to read Forbes.com’s article on How a Home Inspection Protects You.
 I will provide my recommended home inspector, or you may find your own.
-I will handle setting it up and be there for the inspection to ensure it is thorough and to ask questions on your behalf.
-You may also come to the inspection but for the sake of allowing the inspector to finish quickly, I typically advise clients to show up during the last 30 minutes.
+I typically handle scheduling the inspection and will be there for the duration.
+You may also attend the entire inspection, but I typically advise clients to show up during the last 30 minutes.
 This is when the inspector can review any findings with you and answer your questions on site.
 If you cannot attend, I will review all findings with you once we have received the report.
 Should inspection items be cause for concern, I will also advise you on what would should be requesting from the seller in order to move forward.

 Close The Deal